tigerpointe/Cannon-Ball/README.md

 ## Copyright (c) 2023 TigerPointe Software, LLC

 ## Description
-Implements a classic arcade-style "shooter" game in PowerShell.
+Implements a classic arcade-style "shooter" video game in PowerShell.

 The text animation blinks.
-If you are sensitive to light, do not play.
+If you are sensitive to light, please do not play.

-This script CANNOT be started from the IDE because keypress detection is used.
+This script CANNOT be started from the ISE because keypress detection is used.

 This script MUST be started from a real PowerShell console window.